 Review the general regulations that follow as well as all other regulations or limitations included throughout this catalog.
-Your success at Northeastern depends, in part, on understanding your rights and fulfilling your responsibilities.
+Your success at Northeastern University depends, in part, on understanding your rights and fulfilling your responsibilities.

 Legal Rights and Responsibilities